 With stories of data breaches continuously making headlines, concerns about how personal data is processed and stored have led to the passage of regulations governing how companies handle consumer data.
 One of the most well-known international data privacy laws is GDPR, which was implemented across the European Union in 2018.
 The law states that individuals own their personal information and can decide who can use it.
-Any organization -- regardless of where it's headquartered -- that targets or collects data from people and businesses in EU member nations must comply with the GDPR law.
+Any organization -- regardless of where it's headquartered -- that targets or collects data from people and businesses in EU member nations must comply with the GDPR privacy Compliance framework.
 The state privacy laws of 2023 apply to organizations that process personal data (controllers) as well as organizations that process personal data on their behalf (processors).
 Legal action can be taken against organizations found to be noncompliant with GDPR.

 While more than 100 countries worldwide have enacted data privacy laws, the United States is not one of them.
 Until a federal privacy law is enacted, many states have stepped in to pass data privacy laws by state.
 According to the IAPP global information privacy community, there has been a rapid growth of U.S. privacy initiatives at the state level from 2018 through 2022.
 In 2023, state-level momentum for comprehensive privacy bills is at an all-time high.
 Each state law has different Compliance frameworks for how companies must allow consumers to exercise these rights.
 While there are some differences between the states’ laws, the structures are mainly similar, modeled after California’s Act.